shieldwed/ansible-role-docker/README.md

 -------------

-This role has been working for all releases from `xenial` up to `disco` so far and has been used on each of them, although compatibilty is only really tested with the latest release.
+This role has been working for all releases from `xenial` up to `disco` so far and has been used on each of them, although compatibility is only really tested with the latest release.

 Role Variables